 AI will come naturally with enterprise applications

-The megatrend for the next five years for the manufacturing industry is that of artificial intelligence (AI) being embedded in almost all enterprise apps used by manufacturers.
+The megatrend for the next five years for the manufacturing industry is that of artificial intelligence (AI) in manufacturing.
+This means AI could be being embedded in almost all enterprise apps used by manufacturers.
 One of the main use cases of AI for manufacturers will be of computer vision: the ability of artificially intelligent systems to “see” like humans has been a subject of increasing interest and rigorous research for decades now.
 With computer vision embedded in the machines on the shop floor, manufactures will be able to inspect the production process and finished products for any defects, understand the working models of machinery and preferred setting for different workloads, among other uses.

 In short, while the manufacturing sector has been slow in its adoption, AI is set to become ubiquitous for the industry at large.
 A recent report from the Capgemini Research Institute, Smart Factories @Scale, , shows organisations worldwide are showing an increasing appetite for smart factory initiatives today and one-third of factories have already been transformed into smart facilities.